 Once you are satisfied that Muladhara the final Chakra is filled with the white universal light spend time just feeling and sensing.
 Be at peace.

 When you have spent some time in this state of peace focus on each chakra starting at Mulahara the Root Chakra.

 See this chakra open and spinning clockwise. see it shining a bright and vibrant red.

 Move up to Swadhisthana.
 See your Sacral Chakra open and spinning clockwise shining with vivid orange.

-Complete the meditation by taking several deep breathes – in through the nose and out through the mouth.
-Slowly open your eyes and take time, before you move, to notice how you feel and what you may sense and see.
+Complete the meditation by taking several deep breaths – in through the nose and out through the mouth.
+Slowly open your eyes, taking your time before you move, to note how you feel and what you may sense and see.

-I hope you enjoyed these chakra meditation techniques for beginners.
+I hope you enjoy using these meditation techniques for beginners.
 If you would like to leave comments or ask further questions please do so in the comments section below and I will respond ASAP.
-Should you wish to contact me directly you can do so by clicking here.
+Should you wish you can use this link to contact me directly.